FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 If you are implementing the **Third-party login and registration** mode without leveraging an OAuth server like FusionAuth, there are a couple of things to consider:

 * Do you want your sessions to be the same duration as the third-party system?
-    * In most cases, if you implement **Third-party login and registration** as we have outlined, your users will be logged into your application for as long as the access and refresh tokens from the third-party system are valid.
+    * In most cases, if you implement **Third-party login and registration** as outlined, your users will be logged into your application for as long as the access and refresh tokens from the third-party system are valid.
-    * You can change this behavior by setting timeouts on the cookies or server-side sessions you create to store the tokens.
+    * You can change this behavior by setting cookie or server-side session expiration times you create to store the tokens.
 * Do you need to reconcile the user's information and store it in your own database?
-    * You might need to leverage an API in the third-party system to fetch the user's information and store it in your database.
+    * You might need to call an API in the third-party system to fetch the user's information and store it in your database.
 This is out of scope of this guide, but something to consider.

 If you use a OAuth server such as FusionAuth to manage your users and provide **Local login and registration**, it will often handle both of these items for you with little configuration and no additional coding.

 #### Third-party authorization with the Authorization Code grant

 The last mode we will cover as part of the Authorization Code grant workflow is the **Third-party authorization** mode.
-This mode is the same as those above, but it requires slightly different handling of the tokens.
-Typically with this mode, the tokens we receive from the third-party need to be stored in our database.
-Doing so allows us to use them whenever we need to.
+For the user, this mode is the same as those above, but it requires slightly different handling of the tokens recieved after login.
+Typically with this mode, the tokens we receive from the third party need to be stored in our database because we will be making additional API calls on behalf of the user to the third party.
+These calls may happen long after the user has logged out of our application.

 In our example, we wanted to leverage the WUPHF API to send a WUPHF when the user completes a ToDo.
 In order to accomplish this, we need to store the access and refresh tokens we received from WUPHF in our database.
-Then when the user completes a ToDo, we can send the WUPHF.
+Then, when the user completes a ToDo, we can send the WUPHF.

 First, let's update the `handleTokens` function to store the tokens in the database: